 You need an apostle.
 You’ve got to have somebody in the C-Suite or the ED director who’s going to take ownership, to say, “This is a priority everywhere in our state and it’s going to happen in my hospital.
 It’s going to happen this week.
 Just got do it.
 Put other stuff aside and do it.”
 The way we did that in Washington state was through [Washington state ACEP’s] ED Directors Forum.
 We just said, “Here’s this year’s top priority, everybody.
 Let’s go and get it working.”

-Stay tuned for Part 2 of our interview in coming days, where Dr. Anderson shares the six “versions” of EDIE.
+See Part 2 of our interview, where Dr. Anderson shares the six “versions” of EDIE.